Exploring the Benefits of EMDR Therapy for Anxiety: What You Need to Know

 The Stark Reality of Men's Mental Health:

-Insights from the British Association for Counselling & Psychotherapy
+Insights from the British Association for Counseling & Psychotherapy

 Recent data from the BACP highlights a concerning trend: over 50% of therapists have reported an increase in male depression and anxiety disorders in the past few years.
-However, despite the growing need, a significant portion of men remain reluctant to pursue mental health support and continue to carry their struggles and just 'deal' with it.
+However, despite the growing need, a significant portion of men remain reluctant to pursue mental health support and continue to carry their struggles and just 'deal' with it the best way they know how.
 Research shows that men are much less likely to call therapists for support.

 "Strength isn't shown by avoiding life's battles; it's revealed in choosing to face them head-on."